 2. Strings for students and advanced players

 Good students and advanced players still want great value for money.
-But the sound is maybe one of the most important factors.
+But sound is maybe one of the most critical factors.
 The factors are the followings:

 - great sound,

 - durable strings,